Aspen Park Hail Damage Roof Repair

 Granule Accumulation

 Inspect your gutters and downspouts for buildup granules.
-If you notice a large quantity, it’s a strong indicator that your shingles have experienced granule loss.
+If you notice a significant amount, it’s a strong sign that your shingles have been impacted by hail.

 Water Stains or Leaks

-Inside your home, look for discoloration on ceilings and walls.
-These can be a sign of a roof leak caused by hail damage that has affected your roof’s integrity.
+Inside your home, look for water stains on ceilings and walls.
+These can indicate a roof leak caused by hail damage that has affected your roof’s integrity.

 Increased Energy Bills

-A sudden spike in energy bills may be linked to roof damage affecting insulation.
-When your roof is damaged, it can impact temperature control inside your home.
+A sudden spike in energy bills may be linked to compromised roofing materials affecting insulation.
+When your roof is damaged, it can reduce energy efficiency inside your home.

 Will My Insurance Cover Hail Damage Roof Repair?